grkw/grkw.github.io/_posts/2025-04-28-reflections-on-my-time-at-rc.md

 ---
 layout: post
-title: "Reflecting on my time at the Recurse Center"
+title: "Reflections on my time at RC"
-date: 2025-02-20
+date: 2025-04-28
 ---
 ## What a joy

-This past winter, I completed an educational programming retreat at the [Recurse Center](https://www.recurse.com/) in Brooklyn, New York.
+This past winter, I completed a self-directed, community-focused programming retreat at the [Recurse Center](https://www.recurse.com/) in Brooklyn, New York.
 I invested 12 weeks into programming at the edge of my abilities in a community of motivated peers.

 There's main two things that I'm walking away with:

 1) renewed excitement of building my own projects, and

-2) the joy of doing so in community
+2) the joy of doing so in community.

 For me, these two things are deeply intertwined: I’m much more eager to build things now that I have a community of kind programmers to brainstorm with, celebrate with, seek help from, and generally just feel connected with.
 I've gotten exposed to so many cool things I would never have heard of before, which gives me ideas and inspiration for what I'd like to build next.

-What's more is that now that I've gotten to know programmers and makers of all different backgrounds and experience levels, I feel more secure in myself; I've never been one of those who have been tinkering and obsessed with computers since they were 8 years old, and I don't have to be.
+What's more is that now that I've gotten to know programmers and makers of all different backgrounds and experience levels, I feel more secure in myself; I've never been one of those people (usually portrayed in society as cis white men) who have been tinkering and obsessed with computers since they were 8 years old, and I don't have to be.

+In the past, programming has felt so serious -- I've ascribed so much importance to it in my mind, like it's a calling meant only for the chosen ones, something that only smart people can do well and are interested in -- and I'm afraid to find any way that "I can't do it" (i.e. it doesn't come as easily to me and I struggle more than others) because that'll be proof that I'm fundamentally not good enough and will always be an outsider.
+But now, being part of the RC community has really helped me see that there's nothing innately special about good programmers and that there are as many different ways of being a good programmer as there are ways of being a person in the world.

-There are many people who know much more than I do about programming (just a fact, given that I am a wee young unexceptional non-CS-major new grad).
-Even so, it's not uncommon to stumble upon something _they_ don't know that _I_ can help them with.
+There are many people (at RC and otherwise) who know much more than I do about programming (just a fact, given that I am a wee young unexceptional new grad).
+Even so, I found that it's not uncommon to stumble upon something _they_ don't know that _I_ can help them with.
 My knowledge is not simply a subset of theirs and I have much more to offer than I'd thought.

-In the past, programming has felt so serious -- I've ascribed so much importance to it in my mind, like it's a calling and only for the chosen ones and something that only smart people can do well and are interested in (I think this my internalization of the societal glorification of male-coded work and the way that men do that work) -- and I'm afraid to find any way that "I can't do it" (it doesn't come as easily to me and I struggle more than others) because that'll be proof that I'm fundamentally stupid and will always be an outsider.
-But now, being part of the RC community has really helped me see that there's nothing innately special about good programmers and that there are as many different ways of being a programmers as there are ways of being a person in the world.
 Furthermore, regarding my value as a person, what do I care if someone is "better" at programming than I am?
 It's like if someone is "better" than me at weightlifting, cooking, crocheting, language-learning -- cool, great, neat; we're all on our own journeys that are complex beyond comparison.
 Programming is literally just another hobby or just another profession.
 When it comes to any programming thing, I could learn it if I wanted to (just like any other thing) -- and if I don't want to (i.e. if I'm not interested in it), then that's just fine because what I _do_ know and what I _am_ interested in is cool.

 ### What I did at RC